 It turned out in the discussion that only an internationally agreed procedure will be successful, since a skipper cannot be expected to employ different equipment in each country.
 This was the reason why the internationally introduced and well matured Electronic Chart Display and Information System (ECDIS) – originally developed for maritime navigation – was also considered for inland navigation.
 The idea was to adapt ECDIS to inland navigation and to supplement some distinct inland features specific, but not to change the original ECDIS Standard adopted by the International Hydrographic Organization (IHO).
 In this way it was possible to have compatibility between the original - Maritime - ECDIS and Inland ECDIS.
 This is important for the estuaries of the rivers, where maritime vessels as well as inland vessels navigate.

 In accordance with the mandate specified in Edition 2.0 of the Inland ECDIS Standard, the above-mentioned groups decided on changes to the Encoding Guide for Inland ENCs in 2008.
 These changes include new objects, attributes and attribute values or new combinations of objects, attributes and attribute values.
-Although the changes only affect the appendices and changes of content in section 1 through 5 of the Inland ECDIS Standard are not foreseen, for more clarity and with regard to the different structures of various international organizations it is suggested to publish the changes as the Edition 2.1 of the Inland ECDIS Standard.
+Although the changes only affect the appendices and changes of content in section 1 through 5 of the Inland ECDIS Standard are not foreseen, for more clarity and with regard to the different structures of various international organisations it is suggested to publish the changes as Edition 2.1 of the Inland ECDIS Standard.
 The changes in the standard are described in the Clarifications, Corrections and Extensions Document to the Inland ECDIS Standard.
 The CCNR and other international organisations did not bring Edition 2.1 into force, however, because the European Commission had intended at this time to publish Edition 2.0 as a specification as defined in Directive 2005/44/EC.
-It is currently expected that the European Commission will adopt Edition 2.3.
-The CCNR has adopted Edition 2.3 in November 2011 and set into force on 16th October 2012.
+The CCNR adopted Edition 2.3 in November 2011 and set it into force on 16 October 2012.
+The standard has been incorporated in the legislation of the European Commission (Implementing Regulation (EU) No 909/2013 of 10 September 2013).

-The Inland ECDIS Standard was adopted not only by the CCNR but by the Danube Commission, the UN ECE and PIANC as well, rendering it the first inland navigation standard to enjoy broad international recognition.
+The Inland ECDIS Standard was adopted not only by the CCNR but by the Danube Commission, UN-ECE and PIANC as well, rendering it the first inland navigation standard to enjoy broad international recognition.

 Navigation Mode means the use of Inland ECDIS for conning the vessel using radar and underlain chart image.
 Inland ECDIS equipment being able to operate in the Navigation Mode is classified as radar equipment as defined by the regulations concerning the minimum requirements, the test conditions, the installation and functional test of radar equipment in the Rhine navigation and as such requires type test and approval.
 The vessel’s position should be derived from a continuous positioning system whose accuracy is consistent with the requirements of safe navigation.
-The position and heading determination should meet the requirements as defined in Section 4, Appendix A no. 2.1 of the standard.
-Anyone who uses Inland ECDIS equipment in Navigation Mode must have a radar licence.
+Special requirements apply to determining course and position; they are set out in Section 4, Appendix A, no. 2.1 of the standard.
+Anyone who uses Inland ECDIS equipment in navigation mode must hold a radar licence.

-Ship reporting is needed in RIS for strategic traffic information service, traffic management and calamity abatement support.
-As an alternative to paper or voice reporting, electronic reporting facilitates data interchange between vessels and traffic centres.
+Ship reporting is needed in RIS for strategic traffic information, traffic management, and accident prevention.
+Electronic reporting makes data interchange between vessels and traffic centres easier than using paper or voice reporting.
 The regulations on electronic ship reporting also enable the traffic centres of different authorities to exchange their data electronically.

 This standard, based on standards and classifications applied at the international level, defines the rules for the interchange of such electronic messages, making it unnecessary to repeat the messages, e.g. in cross-border traffic.